microsoft/debug-adapter-protocol/specification.md

   kind?: 'integrated' | 'external';

   /**
-   * Optional title of the terminal.
+   * Title of the terminal.
    */
   title?: string;